Enrico204/docker-mini-php/README.md

 A super-lightweight (< 20 MB) and complete docker image for serving PHP apps over HTTP.
 Combines [Alpine Linux](http://www.alpinelinux.org/) with [lighttpd](https://www.lighttpd.net/) and [php-fpm](http://php-fpm.org/), running in [runit](http://smarden.org/runit/)

 Exposes a web server on port 5000.
 Place your webapp into the container at `/app/htdocs`

+**Note**: this is a fork.
+The original repository is at https://github.com/sseemayer/docker-mini-php .
+This fork was updated to latest Alpine and PHP 7.1